maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 In addition to simply displaying the student's expression, the teacher can display the list of variables which occurs in the expression.
 From experience, this is helpful in letting students understand the idea of variable and to spot case insensitivity or wrong variable problems.

+### Extra option: allowempty ###

+Normally a _blank_, i.e. empty, answer has a special status.
+Answers consisting only of whitespace are also considered as empty.
+The extra option `allowempty` allows the the input to be empty.
+Internally an empty answer will be replaced by the maxima atom `EMPTYANSWER`.
+Internally it is essential that the variable name of the input, (e.g. `ans1`) is really assigned a specific value.
+Internally, the teacher will need to remove the `EMPTYANSWER` tags, or test for this in the PRT.

+We stronly recommend (with many years of experience) that teachers do not use this option without very careful thought!

+For example, if you don't want to give away how many answers you expect, then ask the student to provide a _set_ of answers, rather than trying to combine separate inputs in the PRT later!
+Our experience stronly suggests this option should only be used for edge cases, and not for routine use.

+If you use this option when students navigate away from a page the system will "validate" the inputs, and hence any empty boxes will be considered an active empty choice by the student and will be assessed.
+If you use this option there is no way to distinguish between an active empty answer choice, and a student who deletes their answer.
+(The same problem occurs with radio buttons....)

+There are (unfortunately) some edge cases where it is useful to permit the execusion of a PRT without all the inputs containing significant content.
+If a teacher has three inputs `ans1`, `ans2`, `ans3`, then they can define a set in the feedback variables as follows

+    sa:setdifference({ans1,ans2,ans3},{EMPTYANSWER})

+The variable `sa` will be a set containing the non-empty answers (if any).

+The teacher can use the `EMPTYANSWER` tag as a "correct answer".

+## Extra options ##

+In the future we are likely to add additional functionality via the _extra options_ fields.
+This is because the form-based support becomes ever more complex, intimidating and difficult to navigate.

 ## Input tips and tricks ##

 It is often sensible to use a prefix just in front of the form box.
 For example